yell-armageddon/Ansible/readme.md

 ```
 [Bormatic](https://torsion.org/borgmatic/) is used to create versioned archive of the data.
 Daily database dumps of the docker containers are also part of the backup.

-The default backup will create an archived backup on the zfs devices - the same device where the data originally resides.
+By default we create an archived backup on the zfs devices - the same device where the data originally resides.
 (Storing on the same disk does not help against hardware errors but against accidental file deletion.)
 A second archive is created on the luks1 device.